alexjbest/update-versions-action/README.md

 If you are waiting for a script that automatically updates your project to the latest Lean/mathlib and checks if it builds: that script is coming.
 It is not this one.

+## Warning

+We do not recommend manually updating the latest `lean-x.y.z` branch directly.
+If it diverges from `master` this action will fail.
+It is safe to manually update older version branches, provided that you never revert `master` to that version.